itsDieuDao/Compliance-Framework-Mapping-Implementation/README.md

 <h2>Objective</h2>
-Understand how to map security controls to compliance frameworks and test compliance in a home lab.
+Understand how to map security controls to compliance frameworks (e.g., NIST CSF, ISO 27001, SOC 2) and test compliance in a home lab.
 <br />